tombousso/sJava/README.md

 	usage: sjava run <MainClass> [files]

 (Inspired by Golang)
-To run the tictactoe example which uses a JavaFX GUI:
+To run `examples/tictactoe.sjava`, which uses a JavaFX GUI:

 	> ./sjava run sjava.examples.tictactoe.Main examples/tictactoe.sjava

 Check out the code, it's about 200 lines.
-The run command compiles sJava code and runs it from memory.
+The `run` command compiles sJava code and runs it from memory.
 To rebuild `sjava.jar`:

 	> make jar